-Alternative 2 would require that NMFS publish, at regular intervals, standard prices (per pound or per fish) by species to be used for cost recovery purposes.
-These standard prices could be determined based on surveying headboat operators in the HBSV program.
-Options a, b, and c would require that participants submit fees on a monthly, quarterly, or annual basis, respectively.
-For each species included in the HBSV, cost recovery fees to be submitted by a participant cannot exceed 3% of the total dollar amount calculated by multiplying the standard price by the pounds (or number) of fish harvested by the participant's vessel(s) during the specified time interval.
-The exact percentage to withhold will be determined by NMFS based on reasonable estimates of costs incurred to administer the program.
+Alternative 2 would require the specification of standard prices.
+NMFS would publish, at regular intervals, standard prices (per pound or per fish) by species to be used for cost recovery purposes.
+These standard prices would be determined based on commercial ex-vessel prices (Option a) or average prices of annual allocations (Option b).
+For each species included in the HBSV program, cost recovery fees to be submitted by a participant cannot exceed 3% of the total dollar amount calculated by multiplying the standard price by the pounds (or number) of fish harvested by the participant's vessel(s) during the specified time interval.
+The exact percentage to collect will be determined by NMFS based on reasonable estimates of costs incurred to administer the program.
 The percentage withheld would be adjusted as the costs estimates are refined.